Flag of Pandya

 The Flag of Pandya ([pɑːɳɖɪjər koɖɪ]) was used by the Pandyan Dynasty and consisted of the single fish or twin fish.
 There is no reference or description about the flag.
 Therefore, any Pandya flags used in media are created for the purpose of illustration.
 There are flags with double fish or single fish as per archaeological findings and historians's illustration.

-12th-century Tamil court poet Ottakoothar wrote a verse mentions about Pandya flag while comparing to Chola flag.
+12th-century Tamil court poet Ottakoothar wrote a verse mentions about the Pandyan flag while comparing to Chola flag.

 Literal Meaning: Can the flag of the Pandyas match the flag of the Cholas?